Hating Truth

 Armor of God

-God's warning to the false church: “I know your works, that you have a name that you are alive, but you are dead. ...hold fast and repent. ” Revelation 3:1,3
+God's warning to the false church: “I know thy works, that thou hast a name that thou livest, and art dead. ...hold fast and repent. ” Revelation 3:1, 3

-God's warning to the true Church: "...because you are not of the world, but I chose you out of the world, therefore the world hates you....
-If they persecuted Me they will persecute you... for they do not know the One who sent Me."
+God's warning to the true Church: "...because ye are not of the world, but I have chosen you out of the world, therefore the world hateth you....
+If they have persecuted me, they will also persecute you... because they know not him that sent Me."
 John 15:19-21

 Twelve centuries later, dark clouds shrouded Europe.
 During the Middle Ages, the "common people" could neither own nor read the Latin Bible.
 So when John Wycliffe's first English Bible became available around 1390, a virtual war on Biblical Christianity began.
 In the years ahead, thousands of faithful martyrs were tortured and killed by Europe's corrupt Catholic hierarchy for owning the new Bible and spreading God's Word.
 For example: